Elizabeth Jaquelin Ambler Brent Carrington: Marriage

-Carrington married William Brent of Stafford County, Virginia, on March 31, 1785.
+Betsey Ambler first married William Brent of Stafford County, Virginia, on March 31, 1785.
 Their marriage license was issued by lawyer John Marshall, her brother-in-law.
-Brent died suddenly about three months later on June 15, 1785.
+However, Brent died suddenly about three months later on June 15, 1785.
 Over six months in 1785, she wrote to her friend Mildred Smith of the courtship with Brent, how well he became acquainted with her family, being "the happiest of wives", and then having become "widowed, wretched, forlorn" upon the death of her husband.

-She married a good friend of Betsy and her first husband, Edward Carrington, on December 8, 1792.
-Both of her husbands were friends of George Washington, whom the Carrington's visited a month before Washington's death.
+The young widow next married a good friend of her and her first husband, Edward Carrington, on December 8, 1792.
+Like William Brent, Carrington was a friend of George Washington, whom the Carringtons visited a month before Washington's death.
+However, again Betsy Carrington did not have any children.
 Her husband died on October 28, 1810.
-Carrington did not have any children.
 Through her marriages, she became connected to other leading families of Virginia.

 American Revolutionary War

 In a letter to her sister Nancy in 1807, she shared her recollections of the time of "great confusion" of the American Revolutionary War when almost all of the men were away at war and churches were boarded up.
 The town had become a garrison and their father was away most of the time in Williamsburg.
 Her sense of security came from living next door to Colonel Marshall, the commanding officer, and father of John Marshall, who was a captain during the war.

 During the war, women had to step outside of their traditional roles of homemakers and care-givers to assume male roles.